Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/change-of-fee.md

 ## Process flow

-The following process flow depicts the different paths a change of fee price list can take through the domain.
+The following process flow depicts the different paths a change of charge price list can take through the domain.
 It also shows the micro services involved along with the activities they perform.

 ![Process flow](.././images/ChangeOfChargePriceListProcessFlow.png)